CadenEnnis/INST326-Team-Project/README.md

 ## Team Member Contributions

-Caden Ennis - created ReadMe/created calculate_area, validate_container_measurement, measurement_conversion, calculate_soil_volume
-Sara Shokouhian - created validate_boolean_input, format_planting_date, parse_plant_species, is_valid_ph_level
+Caden Ennis - created ReadMe/created calculate_area, validate_container_measurement, measurement_conversion, calculate_soil_volume, helped implement ABC code in and has worked on making sure structure is correct, Sara Shokouhian - created validate_boolean_input, format_planting_date, parse_plant_species, is_valid_ph_level
 Joshua Henderson - created to_date, days_until_frost, is_safe_to_plant, estimate_harvest_yield
 Mai-Tien Pham - calculate_plant_space, calculate_compost_needed, calculate_season_change
 Sara Shokouhian – worked on the Plant and Soil classes for the OOP version.
 Used some of our Project 1 functions (parse_plant_species, format_planting_date, is_valid_ph_level) and added new methods like days_since_planted, mark_ready_for_harvest, and check_compatibility to connect the soil and plant parts together.
+Helped create ABC and Abstract Base classes, Polymorphic methods and compositon relationship
 ## Problem Statement

 We believed that Professor Dempwolf needed help in organizing and managing his garden, so we have come together to create a program to make managing his garden easier for him.